nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 “Go long from here with you’ lonesome haht, you wolf,” cried Jake.

-“Wolf is mah middle name, but ...
-I ain’t bad as I hear, and ain’t you mah buddy, too?”
+“Wolf is mah middle name, but<span class="three-dots"></span>I ain’t bad as I hear, and ain’t you mah buddy, too?”
 Billy said to Jake.
 “Git you’self going quick and come on down to mah place, son.
 The bones am lonesome foh you.”